Aidar5/nattoeng/docs/source/book/18_db/replace.rst

 REPLACE
 ~~~~~~~

-REPLACE operator is used to add or replace data in a table.
+REPLACE operator is used to add or replace data in the table.

 .. note::